bbauska/JS-Basics-Unlock/README.md

 ![](./images/image285.jpg){width="15.430272309711286in"
 height="8.596073928258967in"}

-While highly useful, it\'s important to use MutationObserver judiciously to avoid performance issues due to excessive callback execution.
+While highly useful, it&#39;s important to use MutationObserver judiciously to avoid performance issues due to excessive callback execution.

 These advanced techniques can help developers build faster, more